Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

-If some two vertices $x_1, x_2 \in D_i$ are incomparable, then by Observation~\ref{obs:bull}, $G$ contains an $S$-bull.
-So, (\ref{e:Di-comparable}) holds.
-It follows that the vertices of $C_0$ are pairwise comparable in the subgraph of $G$ induced by $C_0 \cup D_1$ (and, $C_0 \cup D _2$).
+It follows that the vertices of $C_0$ are pairwise comparable in the subgraph of $G$ induced by $C_0 \cup D_1$ (and in the subgraph of $G$ induced by $C_0 \cup D _2$).
 Vertices of $C_0$ will be represented by $\La$-paths with the same bend-point.
-Place the paths representing $D_1$ at the crown with $P_x$ being above $P_y$ if $x$ is dominated by $y$.
-Place the paths representing $D_2$ on the first branch with $P_x$ to the right of $P_y$ if $x$ is dominated by $y$.
-For any two vertices $a,b$ of $D_1$ (resp., $D_2$), if $a$ dominates $b$ in $D_1$(resp., $D_2$), then every $\La$-path of a $C$-vertex must pass through an edge of $P_a$ to reach $P_b$.
+Place the paths representing $D_1$ so they lie on the crown with $P_x$ being above $P_y$ if $x$ is dominated by $y$.
+(If two vertices dominate each other, place one so that it lies above the other.)
+Place the paths representing $D_2$ so they lie on the first branch with $P_x$ to the right of $P_y$ if $x$ is dominated by $y$.
+(If two vertices dominate each other, place one so that it lies to the right of the other.)
+For any two vertices $a,b$ of $D_1$ (respectively, $D_2$), if $a$ dominates $b$ in $D_1$(respectively, $D_2$), then every $\La$-path of a $C$-vertex must pass through an edge of $P_a$ to reach $P_b$.
 This completes the description of the representation of $C_0 \cup (N(C_0) \cap S)$.

 Define $C' = C - C_0$.
 By (\ref{e:neighborhood-inclusion}), there is no vertex in $S$ with a neighbor in $C'$ and one in $C_0$.
-The set $C' \cup (N(C') \cap S)$ contains no gem, for otherwise, $G$ contains $S_4$.
+The set $C' \cup (N(C') \cap S)$ contains no gem, for otherwise, $G$ contains $G_4$.
 It follows from Observations~\ref{obs:gem-comparable} and~\ref{obs:gem-domination} that the set $C'$ can be partitioned into sets $C_1, C_2, \ldots, C_k$ ($k \geq 1$) such that, for each $i$, the vertices in $N(C_i) \cap S$ are pairwise comparable, and no $S$-vertex has a neighbor in $C_i$ and one in $C_j$, for $i \not= j$ (in particular, for each $C_i$, there is a maximal $S$-vertex $s$ with $N(s) \cap C = C_i$).
 Define $X= N(C_1) \cap S$.
 By the induction hypothesis, $G- (C_1 \cup X)$ is an $[\La]$-graph.
 By Observation~\ref{obs:threshold}, $G$ is an $[\La]$-graph. \end{myproof}

-We note a polytime algorithm to construct an $[\La]$-representation for the input graph can be extracted from the proofs above.
+We note that a polytime algorithm to construct an $[\La]$-representation for the input graph can be extracted from the proofs above.
 The algorithm is certifying in the sense that it produces either an $[\La]$-representation, or an obstruction.
-The proof of the theorem also implies the following corollary: \begin{corollary} All $S$-bull free, gem-free split graphs are $[\La]$-graphs. $\Box$ \end{corollary}